The official website for European football

 England: Green, G Johnson, Ferdinand, Terry, A Cole, Lennon (James 12), Carrick, Lampard, Gerrard (Milner 46), Heskey (C Cole 72), Rooney.

-• Robert Green's dismissal helped Ukraine inflict Fabio Capello's only defeat in 18 qualifying games.
+• Robert Green's 12th-minute dismissal helped Ukraine inflict Fabio Capello's only defeat in 18 qualifying games.
 The victory helped Ukraine gain a play-off berth but mattered little to already qualified England.

 1 April 2009: England 2-1 Ukraine (Crouch 29, Terry 85; Shevchenko 74) – Wembley, London, FIFA World Cup qualifier